ebeltz/react-portfolio/README.md

   ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
   This project is a React portfolio containing my best work from my bootcamp.
-I used React and CSS to create this portfolio and used screenshots of my projects to provided a snapshot of what the projects look like.
+I used React and CSS to create this portfolio and used screenshots of my projects to provide a snapshot of what the projects look like.

   ## Table of Contents
   * [Installation](#installation)